EgosOwn/onionr/docs/http-api.md

     - Returns 200 with 'success' if no error occurs.
 If the block cannot be accepted, 'failure' with 400 is returned.

 # Direct Connection API

+These are constant endpoints available on direct connection servers.
+Plugin endpoints for direct connections are not documented here.